 A spell followed at Portsmouth, for whom he scored the 2008 FA Cup final winner, before he retired from professional football in 2012.

-Since his retirement, Kanu dedicates his time as a UNICEF Goodwill Ambassador and owner of Kanu Sports TV.
+Kanu now dedicates his time as a UNICEF Goodwill Ambassador and owner of Kanu Sports TV.